KakiasAcademicAlcove/.github/profile/README.md

 Welcome to my digital corner—a place where knowledge meets curiosity.
 Whether you're a student, researcher, or simply intrigued by the fascinating world of computing, you've come to the right place.

 ## **About me**
 My name is Dr. Kakia Chatsiou, I am a Lecturer in Computing at the University of Suffolk and I wear many hats: lecturer, researcher, and data enthusiast.
 My journey began at the University of Essex, where I earned my PhD in 2010.
-Since then, I've been on a mission to unravel the mysteries of machine learning, information management systems, and data science and make them accessible to everyone
+Since then, I've been on a mission to unravel the mysteries of machine learning, information management systems, and data science and make them accessible to everyone.

 ## **What to Expect to find in this space**